nishantsingh93/Deceptive-Visualization/README.md

 The motivation for this project came from my earlier project that I have done on Mass shootings in the states.
 My main driving source for taking up this challenging project was to see that what are the underlying causes of so many mass shootings in the states and to prove or discredit the theory that the media has been talking about that the lenient gun laws are the root cause of people with or without criminal history killing innocent citizens without any cause.In my  My deception project I have tried to do something different but related to Gun Laws.
 I plan to analyze data on suicides in the states using Gun and see where it leads me.
 After finishing up the Project I hope to achieve a clear understanding of why such heinous crimes took place and are suicide related to gun laws in any way.

 **Objective:**
-Today, data is become a driving force to make decisions  affecting millions of people.
+Today, data becomes a driving force to make decisions affecting millions of people.
 Since this is a deceptive project, I will try to show what the data actually tells its viewer and how can it be manipulated to something completely different and misleading to convince people otherwise.

 **Data:**
-The data I have found for this project is from Centers for Disease Control and Prevention data base by using their wisqars platform.
+The data I have found for this project is from Centers for Disease Control and Prevention database by using their wisqars platform.
 But before extracting the relevant data, following filters have  to be applied:

-1. In report type go to Incidents of Violence and check the field All Violent Incident Counts and Percentages
+1. In report type, go to Incidents of Violence and check the field All Violent Incident Counts and Percentages
 2. Select suicide in intent or manner of injury based on the abstractor
 3. Select Firearm in cause or mechanism of the injury
 4. Select All years of report for the report generation